developer-portal/developer-portal.github.io/contributing/write-general-writing-hints.md

 ### Simple from technical standpoint

-Keep the doc simple from a '''technical standpoint''' too.
+Keep the doc simple from a **technical standpoint** too.
 Not everyone reading the documentation will be an experienced admin/user.

 ## Avoid shorthands